About Gord

 What patients can expect

-When you come in, you’ll be treated as a whole person, not just a set of symptoms.
-Each session is tailored to your situation, with attention to comfort, clear communication, and changes you can notice in daily life.
-The clinic itself is part of your care — a space filled with art, plants, music, water features, and even a small library.
-Many people come early or stay afterward simply to enjoy the calm or engage yourself with books and art.
+The clinic itself is part of your care — a space filled with art, plants, music, a water feature, and even a small library.
+Many people come early or stay afterward simply to enjoy the calm, have a tea, or engage with books and art.

 My approach